corupta/react-native-nested-dnd/README.md

 The original package can work with custom sized items.
 My way around is to convert groups and nested items into a flattened list.
 Then, each item can be dragged & drop within and across different groups.
-However, when a group is dragged, I quickly hide the items and put them inside the group view, so that all items within the group will also be dragged.
-Finally, I revert this process when the drag ends.
+~~However, when a group is dragged, I quickly hide the items and put them inside the group view, so that all items within the group will also be dragged.
+Finally, I revert this process when the drag ends.~~ Updated the core to take a count parameter, to make it move that many items when each item is moved.
+So group items' count are (items.length+1) whereas normal items' are 1.
+That way, when a group is moved, its children are also moved, and when a drag finishes, I re-create next groups data format, and call `updateGroups` prop.
-Thus, we can achieve nested drag&drop.
+As a result, `groups` prop changes and the 1d flattened list is recreated from new `groups` (we start over) Thus, we can achieve nested drag&drop.

 ### Installation